 Mix together the cumin, chili powder, salt, and pepper in a small bowl and set aside.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate for indirect cooking.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
 Brush the potatoes all over with olive oil and place over the hot side of the grill and cook until browned and crisp on both sides, about 2 to 3 minutes per side.
 Move the potatoes to the cool side of the grill, cover, and continue to grill until cooked through, about 5 to 10 minutes longer.

 Remove the potatoes from the grill to a large bowl.
 Sprinkle with the spice mixture to taste and toss to coat.
 Serve immediately.